Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Introduction

-Such decision problems are usually solved by fixing some bound~$b$ on the cost of the resulting plays and subsequently reducing the quantitative game to a qualitative one, hardcoding the fixed~$b$ in the process.
-If the cost of the resulting play is below~$b$, then Player~$0$ is declared the winner.
 For example, in order to determine the winner in a quantitative request-response game as described above for some bound~$b$, we construct a Büchi game in which every time a request is opened, a counter for that request is started which counts up to the bound~$b$ and is reset if the request is answered.
 Once any counter exceeds the value~$b$, we move to a terminal position indicating that Player~$0$ has lost.
 We then require that every counter is inactive infinitely often, which is again a Büchi condition and thus much simpler than the original quantitative request-response condition.
-Player~$0$ wins the resulting game if and only if she can ensure that every request is answered within at most~$b$ steps.
+Thus, Player~$0$ wins the resulting qualitative game if and only if she can ensure that every request is answered within at most~$b$ steps in the quantitative game.

 Such reductions are usually specific to the problem being addressed.
 Furthermore, they immediately abandon the quantitative aspect of the game under consideration, as the bound is hardcoded during the first step of the analysis.
 Thus, even when only changing the bound one is interested in, the reduction has to be recomputed and the resulting qualitative game has to be solved from scratch.
-In our request-response example, if one is interested in checking whether Player~$0$ can ensure every request to be answered within at most~$b' \neq b$ steps, one constructs a new Büchi game for the bound~$b'$.
+In our request-response example, if one is interested in deciding the~$b'$-threshold problem for some~$b' \neq b$, one constructs a new Büchi game for the bound~$b'$.
 This game is then solved independently of the one previously computed for the bound~$b$.

 In this work, we lift the concept of reductions for qualitative games to quantitative games.
 Such quantitative reductions enable the study of a multitude of optimization problems for quantitative games in a way similar to decision problems for qualitative games.
 When investigating quantitative request-response games using quantitative reductions, for example, we only compute a single, simpler quantitative game and subsequently check this game for a winning strategy for Player~$0$ for any bound~$b$.
 If she has such a strategy in the latter game, the quantitative reduction yields a strategy for her satisfying the same bound in the former one.